 The same context must exist on both the client and the server.

 get nsgp [detail]

-Displays NSGP settings and status of contexts within the current root or virtual system.
-At the root level, this command also displays information for all virtual systems.
+Displays NetScreen Gatekeeper Protocol (NSGP) settings and the status of contexts within the current root system or virtual system (vsys).
+At the root level, this command also displays information for all vsys.

 md5-authentication